§ 7550 General.

 (i) Municipalities shall enact ordinances to implement optional provisions of subchapters IV and V of this chapter at least 60 days prior to the date of the first election to which those provisions shall apply.

-(j) The State Election Commissioner, in collaboration with the Departments of Elections, shall promulgate the documents, forms and envelopes required by subchapters IV and V of this chapter.
+(j) The State Election Commissioner, in collaboration with the Departments of Elections county offices, shall promulgate the documents, forms, and envelopes required by subchapters IV and V of this chapter.

-(k) A municipality shall contract with the Department of Elections to conduct an election to elect members of the municipality's government at least 60 days prior to the date of the election.
+(k) A municipality shall contract with the Department office in the county where the municipality is located to conduct an election to elect members of the municipality’s government at least 60 days prior to the date of the election.